Virginia's Incentives Policy

 Governor's Agriculture and Forestry Industries Development Fund

 The Governor's Agriculture and Forestry Industries Development Fund (AFID) is a discretionary performance-based incentive designed to attract new and expanding agriculture and forestry processing/value-added facilities using Virginia-grown products.
+The AFID program is administered by the Virginia Department of Agriculture and Consumer Services.

 Establishment of Defense Production Zones